 Since so many bargain readers are also willing to purchase full-price books, 76% of BookBub partners saw increased sales of their other books after a free promotion.
 Running a free discount on an older title with stagnant sales can introduce a massive new audience to an author, and they’ll likely go on to buy more of that author’s books at full-price, thereby providing a nice revenue bump.
 Just be sure to update the promoted book’s back matter to make it easy for new fans to find other, similar titles.

 When should you run a $0.99 promotion?

 1. If you want to try hitting a bestseller list

-Discounting an ebook can help launch it to bestseller status.
+Discounting an ebook can help launch it become a bestseller.
 This is possible because discounting can lead to high volumes of unit sales with the right marketing support.
 Choose the lowest price possible in order to drive the highest volume of unit sales — free downloads won’t count for many of the top lists, so $0.99 is the ideal price point if hitting a list is your goal.
 Our partners see a 75% higher sales volume at $0.99 than $2.99.

 2. If you want to boost series sales without making the first book free

 If you aren’t willing to make the first-in-series book free in order to drive full-price sales of later books in the series, discounting to $0.99 is the next best option to accomplish this goal.
 92% of partners who discounted a book in a series sold an increased number of other books in the series during the promotion.
 In fact, Glynnis Campbell increased series sales 100x by discounting the first book in her series to $0.99.